danielathome19/AP-Computer-Science/Notes/Unit_06.md

 ## Array Algorithms
 Given the amount of data that exists, it is only sensible that computer scientists design standard algorithms for many of the most common needs and operations on such data.
 The purpose of these algorithms can generally be classified as follows:
-* **Statistical or Property Analysis**: determining/computing the max, min, sum, average, mode, etc., checking for duplicates, or finding items with a particular property or that meet a certain criteria
+* **Statistical or Property Analysis**: determining/computing the max, min, sum, average, mode, etc., checking for duplicates, or finding items with a particular property or that meet certain criteria
 * **Searching**: efficiently finding an item in an array if it exists (linear search, binary search)
 * **Sorting**: efficiently sorting an array in some order, usually ascending or descending (bubble sort, insertion sort, selection sort, quick sort, etc.)